Nandiniae/NandiCloud/README.md

  - **Automatic and dynamic starting** of Minecraft servers and a BungeeCord proxy.
  - **Powerful API**, synchronized over your whole network in real-time.
- - **Multi-Proxy**: TimoCloud is standalone and does not only start Bukkit/Spigot servers for you, but also BungeeCord/Velocity proxies

  ## Download
  You can download the latest version [here](link)